mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 {% img /images/blog/PowerShellSupportInXamarinStudio/DebugPowerShellScriptMenu.png 'Run - Debug PowerShell Script menu' 'Run - Debug PowerShell Script menu' %}

-This will open a Debug PowerShell Script dialog where arguments can be specified which will be passed to the PowerShell script being run with the debugger.
+This will open a Debug PowerShell Script dialog where arguments can be specified.
+These arguments will be passed to the PowerShell script being run with the debugger.
 The settings used in this dialog will be remembered for the active text editor whilst it is open in Xamarin Studio.

 {% img /images/blog/PowerShellSupportInXamarinStudio/DebugPowerShellScriptDialog.png 'Debug PowerShell Script dialog' 'Debug PowerShell Script dialog' %}

 ## Launch Configuration Support

 In Visual Studio Code a launch.json file can be used to store launch configurations.
-These are supported in Xamarin Studio.
-Xamarin Studio will look in a launch.json file in the directory where the PowerShell file exists or in a .vscode subdirectory.
+These are supported in by the PowerShell addin in Xamarin Studio.
+The PowerShell addin will look for a launch.json file in the directory where the PowerShell file exists or in a .vscode subdirectory.

-The launch configurations are shown under the Active Configurations in the Run menu.
-Only PowerShell launch configuration which have a request of "launch" are supported.
+The launch configurations are shown under Active Configurations in the Run menu.
+Only PowerShell launch configuration which have a request type of "launch" are supported.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellLaunchConfigurations.png 'PowerShell launch configurations in Run menu' 'PowerShell launch configurations in Run menu' %}

 By default no launch configuration will be selected.
-The selected launch configuration will be used when debugging or running the PowerShell script.
+The currently selected launch configuration will be used when debugging or running the PowerShell script.

 ## Running without the Debugger

-To run the PowerShell file with PowerShell directly instead of using the debugger select Start without Debugging from the Run menu.
+To run the PowerShell file with PowerShell directly, instead of using the debugger, select Start without Debugging from the Run menu.

 {% img /images/blog/PowerShellSupportInXamarinStudio/RunStartWithoutDebuggingMenu.png 'Run - Start without Debugging menu' 'Run - Start without Debugging menu' %}